 Causes Of Gastroenteritis In Dogs

 There are many possible causes of gastroenteritis in dogs.
 They range from simple dietary indiscretion to serious diseases.
-You should always consult your veterinarian when your dog shows signs of gastroenteritis so they can determine the cause.
+You should always consult your vet when your dog shows signs of illness so they can determine the cause.

 Be ready to provide information about your dog’s diet, any medical conditions, symptoms, information about their vomit and feces, and anything else your vet might ask about further in relation to your dog’s health.
-This will help them find the underlying condition responsible for your dog’s gastroenteritis.
+This will help them find the underlying condition responsible for your dog’s medical issues.

 Here are several possible causes of gastroenteritis in dogs: